-The Program Entities (i.e., State Employment Agencies) are responsible for verifying that the disbursements are in compliance with legislation, determining the amount of the disbursements, and requesting the disbursements.
-Program Entities must submit all disbursement requests using the Automated Standard Application for Payments (ASAP).
-Each day, Program Entities must enter their disbursement requests into ASAP by 6:00 pm EST if requesting a wire transfer and by 11:59 pm EST if requesting an Automated Clearing House payment.
-The Program Entities may request a disbursement from their Unemployment Insurance (UI) account, Reed Act account, the Extended Unemployment Compensation Account (EUCA), the Federal Employment Compensation Account (FUA), Special Admin, the Self-Employment Assistance (SEA) account if applicable, the Short-Time Compensation (STC) program if applicable, or the Federal Additional Unemployment Compensation Account (FAUC) through ASAP.
-A written disbursement confirmation is not required from the Program Entities.
+The program entities (i.e., State Employment Agencies) are responsible for verifying that the disbursements comply with legislation, determining the amount of the disbursements, and requesting the disbursements.
+Program entities must submit all disbursement requests using the Automated Standard Application for Payments (ASAP).
+Each day, program entities must enter their disbursement requests into ASAP by 6:00 pm EST if requesting a wire transfer and by 11:59 pm EST if requesting an Automated Clearing House payment.
+The program entities may request a disbursement from ASAP that corresponds to the applicable unemployment program.

 During the morning of the next business day, ASAP transmits a file to InvestOne that contains all of the disbursement and transfer requests.
-The trust fund manager reviews the InvestOne pending disbursement and transfer requests file.
-The trust fund manager compares the InvestOne pending disbursement and transfer requests report to the ASAP transaction reports.
+The accountant reviews the InvestOne pending disbursement and transfer requests file.
+The accountant compares the InvestOne pending disbursement and transfer requests report to the ASAP transaction reports.

-After the trust fund manager verifies and reconciles these reports, the trust fund manager posts the transaction to the Program Entities' accounts within InvestOne and provides the reports to the reviewing trust fund manager.
-The reviewing trust fund manager reviews the reports for accuracy and approves.
+After the accountant reconciles these reports, the accountant posts the transaction to the program entities' accounts within InvestOne and provides the reports to the reviewing accountant.
+The reviewing accountants review the reports for accuracy and, if no differences are found, approves them by digitally signing the reports.
 Any differences are investigated and resolved.